 SFA 2 - Green and Sustainable Valley Original Revised 01 January - 31 March 2022 Ref IDP Ref KPI Name Description of Unit of Measurement Annual Annual Target Target Taraet Actual R Performance Comment Corrective Measures Number of external audits of the Conduct an external audit of the Stellenbosch Municipal Waste TL94 KPI016 Stellenbosch Municipal Waste 0 0 Disposal Facilities conducted by 30 Disposal Facilities June Number of identified waste Implementation of identified KPI073 TL95 minimisation projects implemented 2 2 waste minimisation projects by 30 June 1 Building Plan Administrator to be appointed by 01 August 2022.
 Improved building plan application process flow to Percentage of building plan be investigated with a report Building plan applications of applications of <500sqm decided to be submitted to the TL96 KPI018 <500sqm decided on within 30 80% 70% 70% 59.64% 198 / 332 x 100 = 59.64% on within 30 days after date of Municipal Manager by 30 days receipt June 2022.
 Appointment of 2 Town Planners as of 01 May 2022 and 4 Town Planner Interns as of 01 April 2022.
-Wemmershoek WWTW is currently upgraded under delay in the shipping of the mechanical equipment due to the impact of the COVIDnumber of changes to the process have been made to improve effluent quality in the
+Wemmershoek WWTW is Pniël WWTW phase 1 currently upgraded under upgrade under BSM 29/19 BSM 28/21.
+There has been a Waste water quality measured ito and BSM 30/19.
+Eskom delay in the shipping of the Percentage waste water quality the Department of Water and mechanical equipment due connected the new MV KPI019 compliance as per analysis 70% 51% TI 97 70% 70% Sanitation's License Conditions for to the impact of the COVIDpower supply on 11th April certificate, measured auarterly physical and micro parameters 19 pandemic.
+In the interim, a 2022 which will improve number of changes to the effluent quality by 30 June 2022.

+process have been made to improve effluent quality in the